higgi13425/open_payments/pulm_plan.md

 - is the slope negative

 3. What was the effect of COVID on payments
-- change from 2019 to 2020?
+- change from 2019 to 2021? (down then rebound)
+- larger effect than Sunshine Act
-- endpoints: total payments, # payments # persons
+- endpoints: total payments, # payments # persons being paid

 4. What types of payments/totals - Nature_of_Payment_or_Transfer_of_Value variable
 - how have these changed over time?